Perkuto/Senior-Front-End-Coding-Challenge/README.md

   - demonstrate the need of tests and the way to implement it (ng test).

+- Special configuration:

+  - Environment configuration for dev and production release (same config, proof of concept),
+  - tsconfig.json adjusted to use paths alias, reducing paths for big project and making easier refacting.

 - Docker and docker compose

   - Build production bundles,